azureautomation/azure-automation-ise-addon/README.md

 ### From PowerShell Gallery
 To install from PowerShell Gallery:
-* Open the PowerShell console as an administrator
+* Open the PowerShell console
-* Run `Install-Module AzureAutomationAuthoringToolkit`
+* Run `Install-Module AzureAutomationAuthoringToolkit -Scope CurrentUser`

 If you want the PowerShell ISE to always automatically load the Azure Automation ISE addon:
 * Run `Install-AzureAutomationIseAddOn`